 Per the General Plan Geotechnical Element, the project is not located near an area of Seismically Induced Rock Falls and Landslide Susceptibility.
-Exhibit V-2 of the Geotechnical Element indicates that the closest area with moderate susceptibility to landsliding is approximately 2.0 miles to the west which is an isolated geological feature referred to as Devers Hill.
+Exhibit V-2 of the Geotechnical Element indicates that the closest area with moderate susceptibility to landsliding is approximately 2.0 miles to the southwest which is an isolated geological feature referred to as Devers Hill.
 Additionally, the hazard of landsliding is unlikely due to the relatively flat topography of the property; therefore, no impacts are expected relative to landslides.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b) Result in substantial soil erosion or the loss of topsoil? ne \boxtimes
+b) Result in substantial soil erosion or the - loss of topsoil? \boxtimes